operatorequals/terraform-provider-universe/README.md

 #### Why the attribute *data* is stringified JSON?

-This will give you flexibility in passing your arguments with mixed types We couldn't define a with generic mixed types, if we used map then all attributes have to be explicitly defined in the schema or all its attributes have the same type
+This will give you flexibility in passing your arguments with mixed types.
+We couldn't define a with generic mixed types, if we used map then all attributes have to be explicitly defined in the schema or all its attributes have the same type.

 Writing a script